 We can fortunately simulate and/or correct the tip effects using algorithms of dilation and/or erosion, respectively.
 These algorithms were published by Villarubia (see ).

 For studying the tip influence on the data we need to know tip geometry first.
-In general, the geometry of the SPM tip can be determined in these ways:
+In general, the geometry of the SPM tip can be determined in several ways:

-Within Gwyddion, we can use the first and the last approach of the mentioned ones.
-Using tip modelling ( → → ) most of the tips with simple geometries can be simulated.
+Tip modelling implements the first approach.
+Using tip modelling most of the tips with simple geometries can be simulated.
 This way of tip geometry specification can be very efficient namely when we need to check only certainty map of perform tip convolution simulation.

 We can use two modification of this algorithm within Gwyddion: partial tip estimation that uses only limited number of highest points on the image and full tip estimation that uses full image (and is much slower therefore).
 Within Gwyddion tip estimation module we can use also partial tip estimation results as starting point for full estimation.
-This should improve the full tip estimation algorithm speed.
+This improves the speed of full tip estimation.

 When we know tip geometry, we can use tip convolution (dilation) algorithm to simulate data acquisition process.
 For doing this use Dilation module ( → → ).
 This can be in particular useful when working with data being result of some numerical modelling (see e.g. ).